Claudia Hyde

 Property

-Claudia appears regularly in the County Court in possession proceedings and related matters.
+Claudia appears in the County Court in possession proceedings and related matters.

 During pupillage, Claudia was supervised by Camilla Lamont.
 She gained experience in a range of matters, including: